 After many years of working with people and training with some amazing teachers, I’ve learned that the barriers and answers for your life are inside of you.
 Rather than coming with a set of packaged advice and exercises, my training is in assisting the part of every person that seeks real satisfaction and wholeness.

-Rather than knowing “the answers,” I know how to proceed step by step in assisting your own inner process toward wholeness.
+Rather than knowing “the answers,” I know how to proceed step by step in supporting your own inner process toward wholeness.

 The method is based on an approach that includes mindful awareness, nonviolence, mind-body wholeness, and safety.

-Rather than a “ninety-minute hour,” I schedule a full hour and fifteen-minutes.
+Rather than a “fifty-minute hour,” I schedule a full hour and fifteen-minutes.
 This supports the spaciousness and natural pacing of each session.